Ben Wa balls: Description

 The balls are available in a variety of forms, and may be solid, or contain clappers or chimes within.
 Other, larger versions made of plastic encasing lesser balls are called Duotone balls.
 The balls sometimes comprise multiple metal covered balls linked by either a chain or silk string for easy removal, but they do not have an adequately flared base for safe anal play.
 The balls should not be confused with anal kegel exercisers and prostate stimulators.

-History

-Ben Wa balls have a varied history; their origin and method of construction varies depending upon location.
-Most information concerning Ben Wa balls is vague and apocryphal.
-Originally they were made of a single ball placed in the vagina, used to enhance the act of sexual intercourse, but then evolved into multiple metal covered balls linked by either a chain or silk string for easy removal.